Snips-RS-User/Snips-Skill-JS-RaspPiSystem/README.md

 One such file is generated per intent supported.
 These are standalone executables and will perform a connection to MQTT and register on the given intent using the `mqtt` helper lib ($ npm install mqtt –save).

+# Versionning

+## 1.0.0 (31/05/2019)
+ - New function : to shutdown or restart the raspberry Pi.
+ - New function : to start or stop the wifi communication.
+ - New function : to announce the temperature of the system.